GET DIRECTV

 Drivers: Oliver Bearman, Esteban Ocon

-Haas is the only team on the F1 grid based in the United States.
+Haas joins the fledgling Cadillac as the only other U.S.-based team on the grid.
 Known for their innovative, cost-efficient strategies, including outsourcing technology to Ferarri and Dallara, Haas has become a solid contender since arriving on the scene in 2016.

 Alpine